German bombardment of Monrovia: Possibility of further attacks

 After the battle, there was discussion of rebuilding the wireless station, although the American consul suggested that the Liberian government would prefer to leave it unrepaired, or at least rebuild it away from the coast to prevent another submarine attack.
 The British admiral of the West Africa Squadron also promised to keep several ships off Freetown, the capital of Sierra Leone, which could quickly reach Monrovia in the event of another attack.

 In response to the German attack, the American cruiser entered the mouth of the Mesurado River at Monrovia on 7 May 1918.
 The captain of Raleigh, Frank E. Ridgeley, went ashore to hold a conference with the president of Liberia and his government.
 President Howard declined Ridgeley's offer of a 5 in gun for the defense of the city, citing that it would be ineffective against the more powerful fire of a German submarine.
 But President Howard did accept his offer of 15,600 rounds of badly needed Krag–Jørgensen rifle ammunition, 15,600 rounds of Springfield 1901 rifle ammunition, and one Colt automatic machine gun.

 After the battle, the country had no vessel to keep watch off its coast, except for British warships.
 To replace the sunken vessel, the President of the United States Woodrow Wilson ordered the Secretary of the Navy to sell Liberia the American ship for next to nothing.
 The Secretary approved the sale, and the vessel was sold to Liberia, which was desperately needed to suppress possible rebellions.

-In June, rumors were circulating in Monrovia: people were saying that Paris had fallen to the Germans, or that fifteen American troop transports had been sunk off the American coast, or that American troops would no longer be sent to Europe.
+In June, rumors were circulating in Monrovia: that Paris had fallen to the Germans, or that fifteen American troop transports had been sunk off the American coast, or that American troops would no longer be sent to Europe.
 On 21 June, the Entente countries proposed an idea: “It is believed that in order to calm the Liberian government, they could be informed that the submarine that fired on the French station was sunk by the navy on 11 May with all hands”.